 How many categories are there?

-There are usually15 categories however the Diversity & Inclusion Award category is, as always, a ‘winner of winners’ chosen from the separate Diversity & Inclusion Awards programme.
+This year there are 15 categories which includes the Diversity & Inclusion Award category.
+This is, as always, a ‘winner of winners’ chosen from the separate Diversity & Inclusion Awards programme.

 Who should I contact if I have any questions about the Awards process?